benmvp/slides/2017/chainreact/react-native-esnext.md

 [Rest Properties](https://github.com/sebmarkbage/ecmascript-rest-spread) (Stage 3)

 NOTES:
+- Rest operator is used for other things as well
 - Rest properties are coming in soon to ECMAScript.
 They're in Stage 3
 - Not in ES2015, not ES2016, not ES2017, but future JavaScript (maybe ES2018?)